hgresseau/ASL-Processing/README.md

 ### Overview
-This repository contains documentation and scripts (Matlab, Linux (Shell)) to perform cerebral blood flow (CBF) processing on arterial spin labelling (ASL) MRI data using FSL and ANTs.
+This repository contains documentation and scripts (Matlab, Linux (Shell)) to perform cerebral blood flow (CBF) processing on arterial spin labelling (ASL) MRI data using FSL and ANTs. *Note that all the codes are examples.
+The directories/paths indicated in the codes should be changed to match yours.*

 # CBF Processing 🧠